SymfonyCasts/api-platform/sfcasts/ep2-security/auth-errors.md

 is an options array and we can use a `headers` key to set the `Content-Type` header to `application/x-www-form-urlencoded`.
 That's the `Content-Type` header your browser sends when you submit a form.
-This will tell Axios *not* to send JSON: it will send the data an a format that's invalid for the `json_login` authenticator.
+This will tell Axios *not* to send JSON: it will send the data in a format that's invalid for the `json_login` authenticator.

 Go refresh the Javascript... and fill out the form again.
 I'm expecting that we'll get *some* sort of error.
 Submit and... huh.
 A 200 status code?
 And the response says `user: null`.

 This is coming from our `SecurityController`!
-Instead of intercepting the request and then throwing an error when it saw the malformed data... did nothing!
+Instead of intercepting the request and then throwing an error when it saw the malformed data... `json_login` did nothing!
 It turns out, the `json_login` authenticator *only* does its work if the `Content-Type` header contains the word `json`.
 If you make a request without that, `json_login` does nothing and we end up here in `SecurityController`.... which is probably not what we want.
 We probably want to return a response that tells the user what they messed up.

 ## Returning an Error on an Invalid Authentication Request